-Tips on Increasing Your FICO Score for Home Buying
+Ways to Raise Your FICO Score for Home Buying

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Payment History — How often do you make late payments?
+- Payment History — How many late payments have you made?

-- Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+- Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?

 Lenders want to make sure that giving you a loan isn't a risk for them.
 Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
 You'll need a score of at least 700 to get a decent interest rate.
 If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double the amount of an individual with a better FICO score.

 Getting your credit in order is the best way to ease into purchasing a home.
 Call us at 661-373-9973 and we can help you get on the right track to the home of your dreams.

 There are plans to raise your score.
 Improving your FICO score takes time.
 It can be difficult to make a significant change in your FICO score with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
 You'll improve your credit score by using these tips:

 - Don't let your cards get dusty.
 Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
 But, pay them off in one or two payments.